drgnchan/weex-trader-skill/README.md

 - Check account/position data
 - Place, cancel, and query orders

+## Get API Credentials
+All integrations need a Weex API key for private endpoints (account, trading).
+Public market data works without credentials.
+1. Log in to www.weex.com → Account Center → API Management
+2. Create a new API key — select Read and/or Trade permissions
+3. Save your API Key, Secret Key, and Passphrase

 ## Install in Codex

 In Codex, ask directly in natural language: